nearwood/eclipsed/README.md

 4. Adjustable AI look-ahead

 ## Notes
-Mitigating Horizon Effect?
+* Mitigating Horizon Effect?
 What are important moves?
 System capture, player death, etc.?
-Game limited to 9 rounds
+* Game limited to 9 rounds
+* Might want to have option for statistical avgs of combat (pass-fail) instead of chance
+* Same as above for sector generation

 ## Possible games states
 * 37 sectors hexes,